- Yotam Ottolenghi

 Cornelia StaeubliCornelia came to Ottolenghi from Switzerland via an Australian bus station and a sign in our Notting Hill shop.
 She grew up in the Swiss mountains, but it was while travelling in Asia and Australia that she met her future English husband when they got off the same bus in Queensland.She fell in love with London and was first introduced to Yotam because her mother in law spotted a notice in the window advertising for staff.
 Now she is a partner and the company’s general manager.
 She is the practical one - the one who organizes everyone else and makes things work.
 She is the dynamic force which keeps the company running and her passion is the people as well as the food.

 Ramael ScullyRaised between Australia and Malaysia, Scully has been in Britain since 2004.
 With a cooking style influenced by Asia, the Middle East and Europe, Scully’s open and experimental style of cooking is touched with a little bit of genius and lies behind so many of the Ottolenghi and NOPI dishes.
-Scully has co-written the NOPI cookbook, out September 10th, with Yotam.
+Scully has co-written with Yotam the NOPI cookbook and opened his own restaurant - 'Scully' in March 2018.

 While much has changed since we opened shop in 2002 – the Ottolenghi team has expanded, new sites have appeared along with a thriving restaurant and on-line store, exciting new ingredients fill our cupboards, even bigger platters hold even taller displays of food – so much, crucially, has remained the same.
 Staff members who’ve been together for years, recipes, dishes and ingredients that are old and trusted favourites and a philosophy at the heart of all we do that is as true today as it ever was.